-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$300 per person (\$600 per Self Plus One or Self and Family enrollment) under the High Option and \$350 per person (\$700 per Self Plus One enrollment or \$1,050 per Self and Family enrollment) under the Standard Option.
-The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the regular benefits of this Plan.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible applies to almost all benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The High Option calendar year deductibles are \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of PPO providers and \$350 per person (limited to \$700 per Self Plus One or a Self and Family enrollment) for services of non-PPO providers. - The Standard Option calendar year deductibles are \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of PPO providers and \$400 per person (limited to \$800 per Self Plus One enrollment or \$1,200 per Self and Family enrollment) for services of non-PPO providers. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - YOU MUST GET PRIOR AUTHORIZATION FOR SOME SERVICES.
+Please refer to Other services in Section 3 to be sure which services require prior authorization.

-Benefit Description Pay Note: The calendar year deductible applies to almost all benefits in this Section.
+Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in the Section.
 We say "(No deductible)" when it does not apply.
-Diagnostic and treatment services High Option Standard Option Professional services of physicians PPO: \$20 copayment per office PPO: \$20 copayment per office Office visits and consultations, including second surgical visit (No deductible) visit (No deductible) opinion Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan • Vists and consultation services provided in a convenient allowance and any difference allowance and any difference care clinic or an urgent care center between our allowance and the billed amount between our allowance and the billed amount Note: We cover one routine physical exam and one routine gynecologic exam (for women 18 or over) per person, per calendar year; see Preventive care, adult on page 30. • Same day services performed and billed by the doctor in PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance conjunction with the office visit Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan Note: Specialty drugs purchased from and billed by the allowance and any difference allowance and any difference doctor, home health agency, or outpatient facility are covered under Specialty drugs ; see page 38. between our allowance and the billed amount between our allowance and the billed amount Professional services of physicians PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • During a hospital stay Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan • In a skilled nursing facility allowance and any difference allowance and any difference Emergency room physician care between our allowance and the billed amount between our allowance and the billed amount
+Diagnostic and treatment services High Option Standard Option Professional services of physicians Office visits and consultations, including second surgical opinion Visits and consultation services provided in a convenient care clinic or an urgent care center Note: We cover one routine physical exam and one routine gynecologic exam (for women age 18 or over), per person, per calendar year; see Preventive care, adult on pages 33 and 34.
+PPO: \$25 copayment per office visit (No deductible) Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: \$30 copayment per office visit (No deductible) Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount • Same day services performed and billed by the doctor in conjunction with the office visit PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Note: Specialty drugs purchased from and billed by the doctor, home health agency, or outpatient facility are covered under Specialty drugs ; see page 42.
+Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount